DevExpress-Examples/asp-net-web-forms-progress-bar-display-server-process-progress/Readme.md

 [WebMethod(EnableSession = true)]
 ```

-For the jQuery approach, sent a `POST` request to the WebMethod:
+For the jQuery approach, send a `POST` request to the WebMethod:

 ```js
 function WebMethodRequest(url, callback) {